laderast/RBootcamp/chapters/chapter4.md

 ---
-title: 'Chapter 4:'
+title: 'Chapter 4: The Whys and Hows of Tidy Data'
-description: ''
+description: 'Why we need tidy data and using `tidyr` to make messy data tidy'
 prev: /chapter3.md
 next: /chapter5.md
 id: 4